HarithaRajaram/Chromite-core-Caches/README.md

 Check if performance counters are correctly incremented.

-Check to see if we can perform simultaneous io and cached ops
+Check to see if we can perform simultaneous IO and cached ops

 # File Format